MLH-Fellowship/FellowStories/README.md

 ## Challenges we ran into

-  1. All of us are new to Docusaurus, took us sometime to explore it.
+  1. All of us are new to Docusaurus, took us some time to explore it.
+Customizing Docusaurus for dynamically rendering links in Nav bar and layout was challenging at first but with enough research, we were able to make it happen.
   2. Integrating backend to frontend is always time consuming, so that's one challenge.
+To add a new blog post to docusaurus, we need to commit a markdown file to the GitHub repo via the backend.
+This required took the most chunk of our time as
   3. Time management was really challenging since it's only the beginning of the fellowship
   4. Working in different timezones was quite a task :P